ld4l-labs/bibliotek-o/README.md

   * Github issues are used to track bug reports and feature requests.
   * Follow these steps to propose an issue resolution:
     * Create an issue, adding any appropriate labels.
-    * Fork the repository.
+    * Either clone or fork the repository, depending on whether you have write permission to the repository or not.
+    * Create a feature branch on your local repository.
+Such a branch is typically named `feature/<name-of-feature>`; e.g., `feature/remove_origin_class`.
+[TBD Should this be a PR instead of a feature branch?]
-    * Commit the change to your fork.
+    * Commit the change to the local feature branch.
-    * Create a pull request.
-Note that develop is the default branch against which pull requests are made.
+    * Create a pull request against the develop branch.
+Note that develop is the default branch, and pull requests should not be made against master.
   * Pull requests will be reviewed at periodic intervals (to be specified).
   * For transparency and traceability, this process should be followed even by those with direct write access to the repository.

+## Branching policy

+  * The develop branch contains changes approved for the next release.
+  * The master branch is considered the release branch; i.e., the most current version is always on master.
+  * At the point of release:
+    * The develop branch is merged to master.
+    * The master branch is tagged with the version number.
+The tag name corresponds to the ontology version defined by the `owl:versionInfo` value.
+E.g., tag `v1.0.1` for version "Version 1.0.1".